-Neck pain can often present in the form of sensations of: sharp, pinching, numbness/tingling, or dull/aching stimulus.
-The type of pain that is experienced can often serve as a starting point for what type of treatment/provider you should see.
+The type of pain you feel can serve as a starting point for what type of treatment/provider you should see.
 Here are the three primary origins of neck pain.

 Muscle Related Neck Pain:

-The most common source of neck pain that we treat is of muscular origin.
-Oftentimes it can feel like you can push or pinch on an isolated muscular spot and it will reproduce the pain.
+The most common source of neck pain that we treat begins in the muscle.
+Oftentimes, you can push or pinch on an isolated muscular spot and it will reproduce the pain.

 Joint Related Neck Pain: